 Through school athletic sports in Grade 4 I started to win high jump and went through all the levels to regional and state in Grade 5 and 6.
 I joined Frankston Little Athletics in October 2025 for my first season.

 Since joining Frankston Little Athletics, Jeremie has continued to develop his skills and confidence, competing against athletes from across the state.
-When he found out he had placed third at the State Championships and secured the bronze medal, it was a moment he will always remember.
+Earlier this season, he placed third at the State Championships, earning a bronze medal and securing his place at the national level.

 I was calm, I was excited and I couldn’t believe I had got 3rd.